-I bet you didn’t realize that when you drink a soothing cup of flavorful cocoa, you are actually protecting your heart with antioxidants
+I bet you didn’t realize that when you drink a soothing cup of flavorful cocoa that you are actually protecting your heart with an antioxidant known as flavonoid.

 I am familiar with one herb in the plant kingdom that has kept people healthy through the centuries.

 Which way is your health going?
 Up or down?
 Or maybe sideways?
 In other words, do you feel as good as you should?